xitongsys/parquet-go/README.md

+# parquet-go
 ## Introduction
 parquet-go is a pure-go implementation of reading and writing the parquet format file.
-* Support Read/Write Nested Parquet File
+* Support Read/Write Nested/Flat Parquet File
-* Simple to Use
+* Very simple to use

 ## Required
 * git.apache.org/thrift.git/lib/go/thrift